Computing classical modular forms: Characters

-\begin{remark} The field $\Q(\chi)$ is contained in the coefficient field of a newform with character $\chi$.
-It can already be hard to compute \emph{any} complex embedding when the coefficient field is big; but we also often need the embeddings that are compatible with the Hecke action, which means we must know how $\Q(\chi)$ embeds.
-Matching up roots of unity can annoyingly be quite nontrivial!
-So when computing the coefficient field (as an abstract field, not necessarily embedded in the complex numbers), we compute the values of $\chi$ on generators for $(\Z/N\Z)^\times$ as elements of the coefficient field; in this way, we may organize embeddings of the coefficient field according to desired embedding of $\Q(\chi)$.
+\begin{remark} The field $\Q(\chi)$ is contained in the coefficient field $\Q(f)$ of a newform $f$ with character $\chi$.
+When the dimension of $\Q(f)$ is large it may be difficult to compute a complex embedding $\Q(f)\to\C$, and we often need to distinguish embeddings that are compatible with the Hecke action, which means we must know the image of $\Q(\chi)$ under embeddings of $\Q(f)$.
+Matching up roots of unity of large order can be surprisingly nontrivial!
+So when computing the coefficient field (as an abstract field, not necessarily embedded in the complex numbers), we compute the values of $\chi$ on generators for $(\Z/N\Z)^\times$ as elements of the coefficient field.
+In this way, we may organize embeddings of the coefficient field according to a desired embedding of $\Q(\chi)$.

-We could instead keep track of the coefficient field as an extension of $\Q(\chi)$, but that approach creates headaches comparing across implementations, it just shifts the problem to a different place when working with forms across a Galois orbit, and it does not allow us to represent eigenvalues in terms of a nice LLL-reduced basis (see \secref{sec:LLLbasis}). \end{remark}
+We could instead keep track of the coefficient field as an extension of $\Q(\chi)$, but that approach creates headaches when comparing results across implementations, it shifts the problem to a different place when working with forms in a Galois orbit, and it does not allow us to represent eigenvalues in terms of a nice LLL-reduced basis (see \secref{sec:LLLbasis}). \end{remark}